Skip to main content

 Targeting a Platform

 mod.io supports mods on all platforms.
-Games can enable per-platform mod file support in their dashboard, if they wish to control which platforms each mod and their corresponding files can be accessed on.
-Otherwise, all mods and their files will be available on all platforms the game supports.
-To make this system work, it's important the following headers are included in all API requests as explained below.
+Games can enable per-platform mod file support in their dashboard if they wish to control which platforms each mod and their corresponding files can be accessed on.
+Otherwise, by default all mods and their files will be available on all platforms the game supports.
+To use per-platform filtering as intended, it's important the following headers are included in all API requests as explained below.
 If you have any questions about setting up cross-platform mod support in your game, please reach out to developers@mod.io.

 When making API requests you should include the X-Modio-Platform header (with one of the values below), to tell mod.io what Platform the request is originating from.
 This header is important because it enables mod.io to return data that is approved for the platform such as: